RonasIT/react-native-common-modules/src/lib/README.md

 </AppSafeAreaView>
 ```

-## Services
+### Services

-### 1. `PushNotificationsService` and `usePushNotifications` hook
+#### 1. Push notifications

-#### `PushNotificationsService`
+##### `PushNotificationsService`

-Service for integrating push notifications into the project.
+Service for integrating [Expo push notifications](https://docs.expo.dev/push-notifications/overview/) into apps.
+Requires [setup](https://docs.expo.dev/push-notifications/push-notifications-setup/) and [backend implementation](https://docs.expo.dev/push-notifications/sending-notifications/) for sending notifications.

-`PushNotificationsService` public method:
+`PushNotificationsService` public methods:

-- `pushToken` - getter for retrieving the token if it already exists.

 - `obtainPushNotificationsToken` - get an Expo token that can be used to send a push notification to the device using Expo's push notifications service.

+- `pushToken` - getter for retrieving the token if it was already obtained.

-####  `usePushNotifications`
+##### `usePushNotifications`

 Hook, that automatically subscribes the device to receive push notifications when a user becomes authenticated, and unsubscribes when a user becomes non-authenticated.
 It supports custom subscription and unsubscription logic through provided functions or API configuration.
-Listens for responses to notifications and executes a callback, if provided, when a notification is interacted with.
+Listens for [responses](https://docs.expo.dev/push-notifications/receiving-notifications/) to notifications and executes a callback, if provided, when a notification is interacted with.
 Used in the root `App` component.

 `usePushNotifications` hook arguments: